KailUser/JsPie/README.md

 # JsPie - Command Line Website Status and Port Checker

 JsPie is a command line tool for checking the status of a website and open port on the website's server.
-It also allows you to connect to an FTP server for file transfer.

 ## Requirements